-Kiribati is a collection of 33 coral-based islands, 32 of them boasting their own rich blue lagoons.
+Kiribati is a collection of 33 coral-based islands, 32 of them boasting rich blue lagoons.

 A textbook tropical paradise, the islands also offer the chance to visit the remains of WWII’s great battles on the shores of the capital, South Tarawa.

 Don’t let the name put you off.
 Found in Vieques, Puerto Rico, Mosquito Bay offers you the chance to experience something truly magical – swimming amongst bioluminescent dinoflagellates.